-The mining sector is critical to society and the low carbon transition.
-Good practice and leadership exists in mining but this practice needs to be sector wide and not limited to individual companies.
-Recent controversies such as the Brumadinho tailings dam disaster and the destruction of Juukan Gorge a 46,000 year old heritage site reflect some of the recent challenges faced by the industry.
+The mining sector is critical to society in general and the low-carbon transition in particular.
+Good practice and leadership exists in mining but this practice needs to be sector wide and not limited to individual companies or mines.
+Recent controversies such as the Brumadinho tailings dam disaster and the destruction of Juukan Gorge, a 46,000-year-old heritage site, reflect some of the challenges faced by the industry.

 Mineral demand can also be a catalyst for conflict and corruption, and there is risk of recurrence as the industry seeks to rapidly scale up extraction to meet global demand for the metals and minerals that will underpin the transition towards net zero.